MicrosoftDocs/VBA-Docs/api/Publisher.WebOptions.EmailAsImg.md

 ## Remarks

-This property can increase your message's compatibility with older e-mail clients, but may result in larger file size.
+This property can increase your message's compatibility with older email clients, but may result in larger file size.

 This property is accessible for print publications in addition to Web publications.